-8.5.1 Single Port Operation
+9.1.1 Single Port Operation

 The integrated RF switch allows users to operate in a single port configuration.
+For Single Port Mode:

-In Single Port Mode, an internal RX switch and separate PA are used and pins RFIN\P (PAO\P) and RFIN\M (PAO\M) become bidirectional and connect both for TX and RX.
-When receiving, the RX switch is enabled to the internal LNA and the TX PA is disabled.
-When transmitting, the RX switch is disabled (isolating the LNA) and a TX PA is enabled.
-The optional CT\Bias pin provides a reference or bias voltage which is at VDDA for transmit and is at ground for receive.
-This signal can be used to provide the proper bias voltage to a balun that converts a single-ended antenna to the differential interface required by the transceiver.
+- An internal RX switch and separate PA are used and pins RFIN_P (PAO_P) and RFIN_M (PAO_M) become bidirectional and connect both for TX and RX - When receiving, the RX switch is enabled to the internal LNA and the TX PA is disabled. - When transmitting, the RX switch is disabled (isolating the LNA) and a TX PA is enabled. - The optional CT_Bias pin provides a control signal or bias voltage - Switches between VDDA (nominal 1.8Vdc) and ground - When used with a balun provides a high reference or bias voltage which is at VDDA for transmit and is at ground for receive.
+This is the proper bias voltage to the balun that converts a single-ended antenna to the differential interface required by the transceiver. - Can also be used a control signal for external components (note VDDA is only active high when a CCA, RX, or TX sequence is in progress)